Monday, June 1, 2026

 In humility consider others as more important than yourselves; with Love, Joy, Peace, Patience, Kindness, Goodness, Faithfulness and Self Control.

-OUTDOORS WITH JESUORG
+OUTDOORS WITH JESUS ORG

 Enjoy our adventures on our blog.